MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

    Connect-IPPSSession [-Credential $UserCredential] [-ConnectionUri <URL>] [-AzureADAuthorizationEndpointUri <URL>] [-PSSessionOption $ProxyOptions]
    ```

    - The required _ConnectionUri_ and _AzureADAuthorizationEndPointUrl_ values depend on the nature of your Microsoft 365 organization.
+For more information, see the following examples or the parameter description in [Connect-IPPSSession](/powershell/module/exchange/connect-ippssession).
-For more information, see the parameter descriptions in [Connect-IPPSSession](/powershell/module/exchange/connect-ippssession).
+   - The _AzureADAuthorizationEndpointUri_ parameter is required in some environments and not in others.
+For more information, see the following examples or the parameter description in [Connect-IPPSSession](/powershell/module/exchange/connect-ippssession).
    - If you're behind a proxy server, store the output of the [New-PSSessionOption](/powershell/module/microsoft.powershell.core/new-pssessionoption) cmdlet in a variable (for example, `$ProxyOptions = New-PSSessionOption -ProxyAccessType <Value> [-ProxyAuthentication <Value>] [-ProxyCredential <Value>]`).
 Then, use the variable (`$ProxyOptions`) as the value for the _PSSessionOption_ parameter.

    **This example connects to Security & Compliance Center PowerShell in a Microsoft 365 or Microsoft 365 GCC organization**.